-- A. A person commits the offense of furnishing marijuana to a minor if he gives or furnishes marijuana to any person under 18 years of age. - B. A violation of this section is a Class 2 offense.
+- A. A person commits the offense of furnishing marijuana to a minor Furnishing Marijuana to a Minor if he gives or furnishes marijuana to any person under 18 years of age. - B. A violation of this section Section is a Class 2 offense.